opensensor/binary_ninja_mcp/README.md

 This repository contains two separate components:

-1. A Binary Ninja plugin that provides an MCP server that exposes Binary Ninja's capabilities through HTTP endpoints.
-This can be used with any client that implements the MCP protocol.
+1. A Binary Ninja plugin that provides MCP servers that expose Binary Ninja's capabilities through HTTP endpoints. **Now supports multiple binaries simultaneously** with automatic port allocation and server management.
-2. A separate MCP bridge component that connects your favorite MCP client to the Binary Ninja MCP server.
-While Claude Desktop is the primary integration path, the MCP server can be used with other clients.
+2. A separate MCP bridge component that connects your favorite MCP client to the Binary Ninja MCP servers. **Enhanced with routing capabilities** to work with multiple binaries and automatic server discovery.

+## Multi-Binary Support

+The enhanced system now supports analyzing multiple binaries simultaneously:

+- **Multiple Servers**: Each binary gets its own MCP server on a unique port (9009, 9010, 9011, etc.)
+- **Automatic Discovery**: The bridge automatically discovers all running Binary Ninja servers
+- **Binary Selection**: Use `binary_id` parameters in MCP tools to select which binary to analyze
+- **Comparative Analysis**: Analyze and compare multiple binaries in the same session

+For detailed setup instructions, see [MULTI_BINARY_SETUP.md](MULTI_BINARY_SETUP.md).

 ## Supported Integrations